mhuggins/boxviewrb/README.md

 <a name="author"/>
 ## Author

-Vincent Taverna, vinny@getlua.com, vinnymac.github.io
+Vincent Taverna, vinny@getlua.com, (http://vinnymac.github.io)[vinnymac.github.io]

 <a name="license"/>
 ## License

 BoxViewRb is available under the MIT license.
-See the LICENSE file for more information.
+See the (LICENSE.txt)[LICENSE] file for more information.